WINE 7003 - Australian Wine in the Asian Century

 The course will conclude with a 2 hour examination held during the university examination period, TBA.
 The exam will be available online for external students.

 This exam will be open book and will cover every topic in the course - content from all lecture materials and course readings is examinable.

 To gain a pass for this course a mark of 50% must be obtained on the final examination as well as a total of 50% overall.

-SubmissionAssignments are to be submitted via Myuni with the Business School coversheet by the due date.
+SubmissionAssignments are to be submitted by email with the Business School coversheet by the due time and date.

 Extensions will be granted on medical grounds with a medical certificate.

-Penalty for late submission is 5% mark reduction for each day that it is late.
+Penalty for late submission is 5% mark reduction per day.